HackerEarth-Challenges/he-url-shortener-tests/README.md

 Test Tool for HE URL Shortener Task

 ## Installation
+The test suite requires **Python 3** to run.
+It would be advisable to run the tests in a virtual environment.

 To run the test suite, do the following -

  1. Clone the repository
 ```